opnfv/bottlenecks/docs/configurationguide/README.rst

 to configure with different number of load generator(Client), worker(tomcat). vstf is refactored by extracting the test case's configuration information.

+Danube: posca testsuite is introduced to implementing stress (factor), scenario and tuning test in parametric manner.
+Two testcases are developed and integrated into community CI pipeline.

 ***********************************
 Test suite & Test case Description
 ***********************************